Analysing Factorizations of Action-Value Networks for Cooperative Multi-Agent Reinforcement Learning: Investigated Action-Value Factorizations

+Here we present the two different learning algorithms that are investigated in our experiments.
+We choose these two as these are highly related to many standard sequential MARL algorithms: the mixture of experts learning rule follow the same idea of standard independent learning approach used by early works \cite{independent}, while the factored $Q$-function rule uses a joint optimization process resembling that of value decomposition networks \cite{vdn}, but it is also similar to the QMIX algorithm \cite{qmix}, but uses a linear constant mixing rather than an additional mixing network.

-\begin{itemize} \item \emph{Mixture of experts (MoE)} \cite{experts}: each factor network optimizes its own output $\hat{Q}_e$ to predict the global reward, thus becoming an ``expert'' on its own field of action.
-The loss for the network representing factor $e$ at training sample $t$ is defined as:
+\begin{itemize} \item\emph{Mixture of experts} \cite{experts}: each factor network optimizes its own output $\hat{Q}_e$ individually to predict the global reward, thus becoming an ``expert'' on its own field of action.
+The loss for the network representing factor $e\in\mathcal{E}$ at training step $t$ is defined as:

 where $Q(a_t)$ is the common reward signal received after selecting joint action $a_t$ and $\hat{Q}_e(a_t^e)$ is the output of the network for local joint action $a_t^e$.
-As we aim to assess how good the reconstructed action-value function is, after training, we compute it from the $C$ factors as the mean over the appropriate local $Q$-values:
+As we aim to assess how good the approximate action-value function $\hat{Q}$ is, \emph{after} training we compute the reconstruction obtained from the factors as the mean over the appropriate local $Q$-values (the ``opinion'' of each expert is weighted equally):

-\item \emph{Factored $Q$-function (FQ)} \cite{coordinated}: we jointly optimize the factor networks to predict the global reward as a sum of their local $Q$-values $\hat{Q}_e$.
-The loss for the sample at time $t$ is identical for all networks:
+\item\emph{Factored $Q$-function} \cite{coordinated,vdn}: the algorithm jointly optimizes the factor networks to predict the global reward as a sum of their local $Q$-values $\hat{Q}_e$.
+The loss for the experience at time $t$ is identical for all factor networks:

-After training, the joint action-value function is reconstructed as the sum of the appropriate local $Q$-values:
+Rather than learning proper action-value functions, the optimization problem in Equation \ref{eq:fqf_train} learns utility functions for each factor, that do not really represent the values of actions on their own, while Equation \ref{eq:moe_train} learns individual $Q$-values for each factor.
+After learning, the approximate joint action-value function $\hat{Q}$ is reconstructed by summing the appropriate local $Q$-values (the components collectively reconstruct the approximation):

 \end{itemize}